Companions Down the

 Southern US

 • Creighton Lee Calhoun, Jr. Old Southern Apples, Chelsea Green: 1995.
-Preview only (although extensive sections viewable) available through Google Books.
+Preview only available through Google Books (although extensive sections are viewable).

 West Coast